awsdocs/amazon-cloudwatch-user-guide/doc_source/using-service-linked-roles.md

 1. On the **Summary** page for the selected role, choose **Access Advisor** and review the recent activity for the service\-linked role\.
 **Note**
 If you are unsure whether CloudWatch is using the AWSServiceRoleForCloudWatchEvents role, try to delete the role\.
-If the service is using the role, then the deletion fails and you can view the regions where the role is being used\.
+If the service is using the role, then the deletion fails and you can view the Regions where the role is being used\.
 If the role is being used, then you must wait for the session to end before you can delete the role\.
 You cannot revoke the session for a service\-linked role\.

 ### Deleting a Service\-Linked Role \(IAM Console\)<a name="delete-service-linked-role-iam-console"></a>